404Mate/Animal-Crossing-Music/README.md

-All songs are owned by Nintendo.
+All songs are owned by Nintendo and sourced from Archive.org.
+I do not claim any of these songs as mine.
+Please contact me if you would like them taken down.